mountainMath/cancensus/cran-comments.md

+# cancensus 0.5.6
+- fix issue when using named vectors to query data for non-existent geographies, return NULL in this case instead of throwing error

 # Update 0.5.5
 - add functionality for direct access to StatCan census WDS for 2021
 - add functionality to download original StatCan geographies for 2021